A blooming town for tourism, Kingston is a popular hub for its historical value and natural beauty.

 In addition, you can attend the numerous exhibits that the museum hosts to trace Rhinebeck’s history through the ages.

-The museum also houses an elaborate collection from the World War I era to commemorate the sacrifice by soldiers from Rhinebeck.
+The museum also houses an elaborate collection from the World War I era to commemorate the sacrifice of soldiers from Rhinebeck.

-Their collection includes one uniform, airplane propellers, draft registration card, among many more artifacts.
+Their collection includes one uniform, airplane propellers, a draft registration card, and other artifacts.

 Both you and your young one can have an educational experience examining the items on display in the museum.

-The Catskill Mountain railroad began its operation in 1982, connecting the Catskill Mountains with the Hudson River Valley.
+The Catskill Mountain Railroad began operating in 1982, connecting the Catskill Mountains with the Hudson River Valley.

 It is a heritage railroad built to preserve and maintain the railroad corridor around the year.